cwasser/DemoWebshop/README.md

 demo_shop
 =========

+Small demo shop bundle with
+- Symfony 2.8
+- FOS/RestBundle
+- Nelmio/ApiDocBundle
+- jQuery
-Small demo shop bundle with Symfony 2.8 and jQuery, which provides a RESTful shop API and a Single Page Application later on.
+which provides a RESTful book shop API and a Single Page Application later on.
+The demo shop is currently build for providing REST operations for an book entity.

 # What is this good for?